Best Banana Bread Recipe

 - In a separate bowl, stir together flour, baking soda, and salt until combined.
 Add flour mixture to bowl with banana mixture.

 - Use a rubber spatula to fold dry and wet ingredients together just until no flour streaks remain, scraping down sides as needed.
 Do not over-mix, as doing so causes a drier/tougher texture.

 - Scrape batter fully into greased loaf pan, gently evening out batter to the edges and corners of pan.
 Bake 1 hour, or until toothpick inserted in center of loaf comes out with a few tender crumbs attached.
 Do not wait until toothpick is completely clean, or your loaf may become over-baked.

-- Let finished loaf cool in pan at room temp overnight or at least until lukewarm.
+- Let finished loaf cool in pan at room temp overnight or until full cooled.
 Gently loosen bread from edges of pan with thin knife, turn it out onto a cutting board, and slice to serve.